eklavyaj/Real-Time-Emotion-Recognition/README.md

 # Introduction

-Feel the emotion, I'll tell you what it is.

 This is an attempt to perform emotion recognition from facial expressions.
 There is added functionality to format the image as required.
 The model will run on the formatted image.
 This is a classification model, which classifies the input into 7 human emotions, namely Anger, Happy, Sad, Neutral, Disgust, Surprise and Fear.
 I built a streamlit app to deploy my model (only on images).
 The code was extended to function in real time (for videos and webcam feed).